-The Redeemed tells the story how a small group of Danish missionaries created a big Christian congregation from their base in the Bachama peoples’ area Numan.
+The Redeemed tells the story of how a small group of Danish missionaries created a big Christian congregation from their base in the Bachama people’s area Numan.
 The town Numan is today located in the western part of Nigeria, but in the early 20th century the area belonged to Sudan.
-The narrative of the film is structured around the 1913-diary notes of the missionary Niels Brønnum.
-At the beginning of that year, he and his pregnant wife Margaret Brønnum made their first travel to «the dark Sudan» as part of the Sudan United Mission – an international (american dominated) endeavour.
+The narrative of the film is structured around the 1913 diary notes of the missionary Niels Brønnum.
+At the beginning of that year, he and his pregnant wife Margaret Brønnum made their first travel to «the dark Sudan» as part of the Sudan United Mission – an international (American dominated) endeavour.

 At the beginning of the film, we meet the last Danish missionary in the area, Rikke Vestergaard, who doubts that anyone will replace her when she soon retires.
-The mission is not what it used to be.
-Though her age is becoming a burden, her sense of duty and her Christian calling keeps her from letting go of her work in Sudan.
-Every time she visits Denmark, on the other hand, she always seems to wonder: «what are you doing here, no one needs you here.»
+Missioning is not what it used to be.
+Though her age is becoming a burden, her sense of duty and her Christian calling keep her from letting go of her work in Sudan.
+Every time she visits Denmark on the other hand, she seems to wonder: «What are you doing here, no one needs you here.»

 «A documentary about the colonial history of mission in this particular area is naturally very relevant.»

-In light of the present-day Boko Haram-movement in Nigeria, a documentary about the colonial history of mission in this particular area is naturally very relevant.
-It is, however, characteristic for the film that it does not contextualize the Sudan United Mission: One gets the – incorrect – impression, that Vestergaard and Brønnum’s struggle against the spread of Islam represents mission as such, when in fact this was a particular trait of this particular mission.
+In light of the present-day Boko Haram-movement in Nigeria, a documentary about the colonial history of the mission in this particular area is naturally very relevant.
+It is, however, characteristic of the film that it does not contextualize the Sudan United Mission: One gets the (incorrect) impression that Vestergaard and Brønnum’s struggle against the spread of Islam represents Christian missioning as such when in fact this was a particular trait of this particular mission.

-The present-day material in the film also includes interviews with authorities, such as the local archbishop and the king of the Bachamas as well as named persons presented as «witnesses».
-This seems as a bizarre categorization: witnesses of what?
-Perhaps history, however, it is common knowledge that white people have created these historical categories, thus making others either witnesses to history or victims of it.
+The present-day material in the film also includes interviews with authorities, such as the local archbishop and the king of the Bachamas, as well as named persons presented as «witnesses».
+This is a bizarre categorization: witnesses of what?
+Perhaps history, however it is common knowledge that white people have created these historical categories, thus making others either witnesses to history or victims of it.

 The archival material of the film is – according to the director’s notes on the film website – recorded from the 1920s and onwards, but the film’s narrative vantage point is Niels Brønnum’s first year in Sudan/Nigeria in 1913.
-This construction makes the «witness»-accounts appear rather mysterious.
-For instance when the film cuts directly from reading Brønnums diary notes from 1913 – when he is on his way to a small town where Brønnum was told the inhabitants suffered from excessive alcohol abuse – to presenting an interview with a woman who says she used to make a living selling alcohol there.
+This construction makes the «witness» accounts appear rather mysterious.
+For instance, one sequence in the film begins with a reading from Brønnum’s diary notes from 1913 in which he is on his way to a small town where he was told the inhabitants suffered from excessive alcohol abuse.
+This is followed by a cut to an interview with a woman who says she used to make a living selling alcohol in the same town.
 She is no youngster, but surely she is not 120 years old either.

 «Everyone in the film is portrayed with great loyalty and with empathy – whatever the director might actually think of them.»